 According to Rev. Oshima, the Buddhist monks appreciate the simplicity, effortlessness, and profound experience of transcendence, which is gained almost immediately after starting the TM practice.
 Rev. Oshima adds that transcendence provides the natural basis for the monk’s subsequent prayers and practices.

 During Maharishi’s many tours of Asian countries, he often visited monasteries and spoke personally to many Buddhist leaders.
-One prominent monk in Sri Lanka, who is now the leader, or “Shan Kara,” of one the three streams of Buddhism in Sri Lanka, has been instrumental in encouraging monks throughout the country to take TM instruction from Reverend Oshima.
+One prominent monk in Sri Lanka, who is now the leader, or “Shan Kara,” of one of the three streams of Buddhism in Sri Lanka, has been instrumental in encouraging monks throughout the country to take TM instruction from Reverend Oshima.

 Buddhist monks in Sri Lanka beginning their day with the practice of the Transcendental Meditation technique